mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 We worked out a system where I would bang on the wall and he'd turn down the volume 25%.
 Compromise!

-Sometimes, at 2am, though, I really don't feel like going outside.
+Sometimes, at 2am, though, I really don't feel like going outside to ask nicely.
 Yelling out the window is always an option.
 Last summer, to my great disorientation, I woke up in the middle of lizard brain yelling at noisemakers to quiet down.
 I didn't know I had that voice inside me.
-From that point onwards, whoever was babysitting made a sincere effort to shush the noisemakers and bring them back inside after they were done throwing up.
+From that point onwards, though, whoever was on party people babysitting duty made a sincere effort to shush the noisemakers and bring them back inside after they were done throwing up.
 I really did appreciate the courtesy.

 A few times, I've considered calling in a noise violation but never quite felt adequately disturbed.